siakaramalegos/sia.codes-eleventy/src/about/index.md

 <section class="flow">

 ## Want me to speak at your company or event?
 I'm an international conference speaker and organizer and available to speak at your event or at your company.
-Topics include web performance, JavaScript, the Jamstack, and Eleventy.
+Topics include web performance, JavaScript, and Eleventy.
 [Learn more about my speaking](/speaking).

 <p class="text-center">
   <a class="button button-default" href="/contact/?subject=Speaking inquiry from sia.codes">Book me</a>